Male prostitution in Bangladesh: Health concerns

 Male sex workers often face social, legal, and economic barriers that prevent them from receiving medical care and learning safe sex practices.
 Many Bangladeshi male sex workers are unable to seek information about sexually transmitted diseases, such as HIV or syphilis.
 As homosexuality is a criminal offense in Bangladesh, health outreach programs face similar obstacles when trying to educate male sex workers about the importance of safe sex.
 Condom use among Bangladeshi male sex workers is very low.
 As a result, male sex workers remain at high risk for contracting sexually transmitted diseases, particularly syphilis.
 HIV has a low prevalence among male sex workers, but the low frequency of condom use leaves high potential for a future HIV epidemic.

 Another major health concern is drug use.
 Methamphetamine is commonly taken (termed Yaba by Bangladeshi male sex workers).
-The majority of male sex workers take Yaba to help increase revenue: Yaba allows them to see more clients by lessening pain during anal sex, helping them stay awake for longer periods of time, and ultimately curbing much of the psychological and emotional pressure that comes with being a sex worker.
+The majority of male sex workers take Yaba to help increase revenue: Yaba allows them to see more clients by lessening pain during anal sex, helping them stay awake for longer periods of time, and ultimately curbing some of the psychological and emotional pressure that comes with being a sex worker.
 Male sex workers take Yaba to alleviate both the physical and mental pains they endure, making their work life smoother and more profitable.